nicholaseager/nicholaseager.github.io/_posts/2022-08-07-how-to-hike-the-manaslu-circuit.markdown

 ## When Should You Go?

-March to May and October to November are the most popular for trekking.
+March to May and October to November are the most popular for trekking the Manaslu Circuit.
 However, going in the shoulder season or off season has its benefits.
 We went in December and couldn't have been happier because we had clear skies and few people but you might still encounter deep snow in Larka Pass.

 ## 21 Day Itinerary